Eagalon/neutts-air/README.md

 ## How to run

-the basic steps are listed below,  but to have a gradio interface, after you have followed the steps listed in the original repo, run:
+the basic steps are listed belowin the getting started section,  but to have a gradio interface, after you have followed the steps listed in the original repo's getting started section, run:
 ```
 pip install-r requirements_gradio_webui.txt
 ```